hybriddap/DKRDS-Mod-Tool/README.md

   bin\Debug\net8.0-windows\

 ## Credits
-Major credits to <a href="https://www.youtube.com/@AtlasOmegaAlpha">Atlas</a> for his extensive research and documentation on this game.
+Major credits to <a href="https://www.youtube.com/@AtlasOmegaAlpha">Atlas</a> for his extensive research and <a href="https://wiki.wexosmk.xyz/index.php/Assets.bin_(File_Format)">documentation</a> on this game.
 This project would not be possible without him.

 ## License